brewster76/fuzzy-archer/README.md

 Available in multiple languages.

+Read the upgrading guide, if you already have an older version installed: https://github.com/brewster76/fuzzy-archer/wiki/Upgrading-to-v4

 New in v4.0:

 - Complete and thorough overhaul of the skin, many breaking changes.
 It is recommended to start over with a fresh install